Greatest Literature banner

 The Macdonald case

-The third figure in the holy trinity of American crime writing, along with Dashiell Hammett and Raymond Chandler, Ross Macdonald was actually Canadian in his upbringing.
+The third figure in the holy trinity of American crime writing, after Dashiell Hammett and Raymond Chandler, Ross Macdonald was actually Canadian in his upbringing.
 Which may be credited (or blamed) for his more nuanced development of the hard-boiled style.

 Not that he's any softie.
 If anything, Macdonald is tougher as a writer because he unflinchingly goes into the deeper causes of his characters' predicaments.

-You know how in a Hammett or Chandler tale an emotional relationship is revealed at the heart of a case—a tough guy's in love with a scheming dame, a rich daddy protects the offspring he knows is no good, a sleuth holds loyalty to his friend higher than personal gain?
-And you accept it, maybe even admire it, as part of the code?
-But you don't necessarily believe that's the way the world works?
+In other classic detective tales an emotional relationship is revealed at the heart of a case: a tough guy's in love with a scheming dame, a rich daddy protects the offspring he knows is no good, a sleuth holds loyalty to his friend higher than personal gain.
+And you accept it, maybe even admire it, as part of the code.
+But you don't necessarily believe that's the way the world works.

 Well, when Macdonald's Lew Archer kicks over the rocks, you really believe what he finds there.

-If Macdonald's books are less adaptable to movies than Chandler's, it may be because he doesn't share his forerunner's focus on creating great dramatic scenes.
+If Macdonald's books are less adaptable to movies than, say, Chandler's, it may be because he doesn't share his forerunner's focus on creating great dramatic scenes.
 Rather, his characters' interactions slowly and realistically add to the novels' overall impact, building to the climax.

 She had the kind of style that didn't go with her make-up....